iarna/funstream/README.md

 iterators.
 But they can at least promise their results.
 If you make a writable stream fun then you'll get a stream/promise hybrid.
-All the power of a stream, but with the promise methods of your favorite promise implmenetation.
+All the power of a stream, but with the promise methods of your favorite promise implementation.
 The promise will Resolve when the stream finishes and Reject if it errors.

 This is how `reduce` and `forEach` get their return values.